The best way through bullshit was to wade in, hold your nose with one hand and a grenade in the other, and cut straight to it.Alexandra Bracken

 And let’s not forget that there is just one female-led AMC in India.
 And see if you can remember a “star female fund manager”.
 This industry has been the absolute worst when it comes to gender diversity.
 It’s an old and wrinkled men’s club.

 If we just judged AMCs by how much money they spend on useless made in China gifts on Diwali and New Year and the plastic waste they generate, their hypocrisy would be evident.

 Here’s another irony, which is almost funny.
 The reason why Axis, ICICI, and Kotak have been able to raise Rs 1000 to Rs 1500 crores in their ESG funds is that they have blatantly churned and mis-sold those funds through their banking channels and distributors.
 You can ask anyone in the mutual fund industry, and they won’t be able to deny this.

-If AMCs are judged and assigned ESG scores, they would in my book have worse ESG scores than tobacco and oil companies, with very few exceptions.
+If AMCs are judged and assigned ESG scores, they would, in my book, have worse ESG scores than tobacco and oil companies, with very few exceptions.
 Not just that, these guys at these AMCs won’t know what ESG is if it came and slapped them in the face.

 This might seem like an overly cynical critique of the asset management industry.
-Sure, I have just about 6 good things to say about Indian AMCs but doesn’t make it any less true.
+Sure, I have just about six good things to say about Indian AMCs but that doesn’t make it any less true.
 All it takes to verify whatever I have written is just one google search or a conversation with someone from the industry.